bslou/FutureMakers2022/README.md

 Day 7 Reflection: Today we learned about the importance of avoiding bias data.
 For our collab notebook, we played a hiring game, where we would hire people based on their statistics.
 Little did we realize, the color of the people was also getting read in the machine.
 In this activity, I realized that it is really important to sample many people randomly, and avoid as much bias as possible.

 Day 8 Reflection: Today we learned about the different layers such as batch normalized layers and droput layers.
 I learned more about how to analyze images and about convolutional neural networks!

+Day 9 Reflection: Today we learned about loss functions such as regression and classification loss.
+We learned about the mean-squared error, mean-absolute error, mean squared logarithmic error, and more.
+I liked learning about this because I love trouble shooting and testing!

+Day 10 Reflection: Today we learned about activation functions.
+We learned about sigmoid, relu, gradients, selu, gelu, and more.

+Day 11 Reflection: Today we learned about the ethics of machine learning.
+We learned about how important it is to avoid bias and about how to address different types of biases and addressing ethical issues.

+Day 12 Reflection: Today we learned about image classification!
+We learned about datasets, data processing, and building our neural net!
+We also learned about model serialisation and validation.

+Day 13 Reflection: